The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: LLMs as trees of strings

-Any LLM induces a tree on $\xstr$: the root is $\bot$, each node is a string, the leaves are trajectories, and the edges connect strings by their next-token continuations with probability $p(t_{p+1}|x_p)$.
-Probabilities chain and decompose as $p(y|x_p) = p(x_{p+k}|x_p)p(y|x_{p+k})$.
+Any LLM induces a tree on $\xstr$: the root is $\bot$, each node is a string, the leaves are trajectories, and the edges connect strings by their next-token continuations with probability $P(t_{p+1}|x_p)$.
+Probabilities chain and decompose as $P(y|x_p) = P(x_{p+k}|x_p)P(y|x_{p+k})$.
+For any prompt $x$, we have a probability mass function on the trajectories for any particular prompt~\cite{llm-cat,trajectories}.

-For any prompt $x$, we have a \textit{probability mass function} on the trajectories for \textit{any} particular prompt~\cite{llm-cat}.
-For simplicity, we assume all \textit{terminal} strings \textit{finish} within a \textit{finite context window}~\footnote{This is a simplifying assumption for exposition.
-To be fully precise, we would instead formulate this as $y \in Terminating(x_p)$ where $\xtraj(x_p) \subseteq Terminating(x_p)$.
-We will provide a deeper analysis of the \textit{ambiguity} of \textit{terminating unfinished strings} in future work.
-Refer to ~\cite{llm-cat} for the theoretical foundation for LLMs as trees of strings.}.
-We can then write: